-One Park Drive, Fishers 46038
+One Park Drive, Fishers

 Roy J Holland Memorial Park is located in the middle of Sunblest Neighborhood in Fishers.
 It is open from dawn to dusk, seven days a week.
-The playground was rebuilt a few years ago, and is now seated on a firm rubber material, that makes it easy to push a wheelchair straight onto the playground.
-There is a ramp to access all slides on the first level of the playground, as well as two handicap swings.
-If you have a child in a wheelchair that cannot transfer, they even have a bench swing system, where a wheelchair can be brought up via ramp, and the entire platform sways like a swing!
+The playground was rebuilt a few years ago and is now installed on a firm rubber material that makes it easy to push a wheelchair straight onto the playground.
+There is a ramp to access all slides on the first level of the playground, as well as two handicap-accessible swings.
+Do you have a child in a wheelchair that cannot transfer?
+Holland Park has a bench swing system where a wheelchair can be brought up via a ramp and the entire platform sways like a swing!

-11813 River Road, Carmel 46033
+11813 River Road, Carmel

-2100 S Morgantown Road, Greenwood 46143
+2100 S Morgantown Road, Greenwood

-500 Deer Walk Trace, Westfield 46074
+500 Deer Walk Trace, Westfield

-Freedom Trail Park is open from Sunrise to Sunset seven days a week.
-With almost 30 acres of land, this is a sizable park that was specifically designed for inclusion and acceptance of children with disabilities.
+Freedom Trail Park is open from sunrise to sunset, seven days a week.
+With almost 30 acres of land, this is a sizable park that was specifically designed for the inclusion and acceptance of children with disabilities.
 Rubberized material throughout the playground makes it easy to push a wheelchair for direct access to equipment.
-When the equipment was built, the ramps were designed to allow more than one wheelchair to pass on the wide ramp system, which will lead to all the playground features.
+When the equipment was built, the ramps were designed to allow more than one wheelchair to pass on the wide ramp system, which lead to all the playground features.

 “Unity Park” Blue Heron Park

-405 Driftwood Court, Franklin 46131
+405 Driftwood Court, Franklin

 Many different organizations have come together around Indianapolis to make our parks more inclusive and accessible for people of all abilities.
-Add one (or more!) of these parks to your Summer Bucket List, and make sure to share your memories with us, by using the hashtag #PLAYindy on Facebook, Instagram, and Twitter!
+Add one (or more!) of these accessible playgrounds to your Summer Bucket List, and make sure to share your memories with us, by using the hashtag #PLAYindy on Facebook, Instagram, and Twitter!

 Head to one of these accessible farms and pumpkin patches for fall fun!